Educator Recognition Programs

 The National History Teacher of the Year Award recognizes outstanding K-12 American history teachers across the country.
 One finalist from each state, the District of Columbia, the Department of Defense schools, and the U.S. territories is selected annually.
 From these finalists, a national winner is recognized as the National History Teacher of the Year.

-Katie Blomquist – 2013 Virginia History Teacher of the Year
+John Struck – 2014 Virginia History Teacher of the Year

-Fairfax County fourth-grade Virginia Studies teacher Katie Blomquist was recently named 2013 Virginia History Teacher of the Year.
-Blomquist teaches at Sunrise Valley Elementary School in Fairfax County.
-She is the 10th educator to be honored as the commonwealth's top history teacher by VDOE, the Gilder Lehrman Institute of American History, History, and Preserve America.
-See news release, June 17, 2013.
+Fairfax County educator John Struck was named the 2014 Virginia History Teacher of the Year.
+He teaches Advanced Placement (AP) US History, AP Government and honors 20th-Century World History at Thomas Jefferson High School for Science and Technology .
+Struck is the 11th educator to be honored as the commonwealth's top history teacher by VDOE, the Gilder Lehrman Institute of American History, History, and Preserve America.